-Last year, after working my butt off for 6 years, I was finally able to quit my job to focus on my new career – my dream career – as a writer.
+After working my butt off for 6 long years, I was finally able to quit my day job to focus on my new career – my dream career – as a writer.
 Now I earn a living by writing full time.
 But I couldn't have done it without the help of a few nootropics.
-That's what this article is all about: the best nootropics for writing.
+That's what this post is all about: the best nootropics for writing.

-Whether you're looking for something to snap you out of the dreaded writer's block or just something to give you a little more mental energy, the nootropics on this list can all help you write.
-While they won't make you a better writer, they can definitely help you to be more productive.
+Whether you're looking for something to snap you out of the writer's block you've been experiencing or just something to give you a little more mental energy, the nootropics on this list can all help you write.
+While they won't make you a better writer, they can definitely help you to be a more productive one.

 The Best Nootropics For Writing

-All of the nootropics on this list are things that I've tried personally and work well for me.
-Some of them I've used a few times in the past.
-Others, I still use regularly.
-But all of them work for me.
+All of the nootropics on this list are things that I've tried personally and have worked well for me.
+Some of them, I've only tried a handful of times.
+Others, I've used regularly.
+But all of them seem to work well and help me to be more productive.
 Will they work for you?
 The only way to know is to try them yourself.

-Now when I say that these are the best nootropics for writing, what exactly does that mean?
-It doesn't mean it'll improve your writing ability.
+Now, when I say that these are the best nootropics for writing, what exactly does that mean?
+It doesn't mean they'll magically improve the quality of your writing.
 That's something you have to work on yourself.
-It means they'll help you to think clearer so you can write faster and be more productive.
+It means they'll help you optimize how your brain is functioning, allowing you to write faster and be more productive.

-Every day, I keep track of how many words I write.
-On days that I take some of these nootropics, my word counts increase dramatically.
-There's no question about their effectiveness.
-I have proof.
+Every day, I keep track of how many words I write (Well, I don't, but my word processor keeps track automatically).
+On days that I use any of the individual nootropics or nootropic stacks we're going to discuss, my word count increases dramatically.
+So, for me there's no question about their effectiveness: I have proof.

-By increasing focus, improving memory, reducing anxiety, and more, these nootropics allow me to get more words on the page.
+By increasing focus, improving memory, and improving brain function overall, these nootropics allow me to get more words on the page.
 Well, maybe not on the page – on the screen.
-So lets get to the list of the best nootropics for writing.
+So, let's get to the list of the best nootropics for writing.
 The first three are individual nootropics and the last two are simple nootropic stacks.

 1. Modafinil

-If you're a regular reader of this website, it should come as no surprise that modafinil is at the top of the list.
+If you're a regular reader of this website, it should come as no surprise that modafinil is at the top of this list.
 It's one of the most-commonly-used nootropics around the world today.
 There are tons of studies to support modafinil's safety and effectiveness.
-For most people, it works.
+For most people, it simply works.

 Modafinil is classified as a eugeroic or wakefulness-promoting substance.
 For me, it definitely increases alertness and focus.
-I find it helps to stay on task and get more done.
-My word counts are always higher on days that I use modafinil.
+I find it helps me to stay on task and get more done.
+My word-count totals are always higher on days that I use modafinil.
 Here are some of the nootropic benefits that are commonly reported from it:

 - Increased attention